webplatform/docs/apis/canvas/CanvasRenderingContext2D/clearRect/index.md

 |Examples=
 }}
 {{Notes_Section
 |Notes=The '''clearRect'''  method clears the canvas to transparent black (that is, each pixel's RGBA value is equal to zero).
-To clear to a specific color, use the  '''fillRect''' method.
+To clear to a specific color, use the  '''[[apis/canvas/CanvasRenderingContext2D/|fillRect]]''' method.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification